great-expectations/great_expectations/docs/terms/cli.md

 ### Features and promises

 The CLI provides useful convenience functions covering all the steps of working with Great Expectations.
+CLI commands consist of a noun indicating what you want to operate on, and a verb indicating the operation to perform.
+All CLI commands have help documentation that can be accessed by including the `--help` option.

 ### Relationship to other objects

-The CLI provides commands for performing operations on Checkpoints, Datasources, Data Docs, Stores, Expectation Suites, and projects.
-It will also allow you to initialize your Data Context.
+The CLI provides commands for performing operations on your Great Expectations deployment, as well as on <TechnicalTag relative="../" tag="checkpoint" text="Checkpoints" />, <TechnicalTag relative="../" tag="datasource" text="Datasources" />, <TechnicalTag relative="../" tag="data_docs" text="Data Docs" />, <TechnicalTag relative="../" tag="store" text="Stores" />, and <TechnicalTag relative="../" tag="expectation_suite" text="Expectation Suites" />.

+You will usually also initialize your <TechnicalTag relative="../" tag="data_context" text="Data Context" /> through the CLI.

 Most CLI commands will either execute entirely in the terminal, or will open Jupyter Notebooks with boilerplate code and additional commentary to help you accomplish a task that requires more complicated configuration.